-The umbral eclipse period determines the actual impact of a lunar eclipse.
-For example, the umbral eclipse will take effect in Los Angeles, California from 3:48am; the total eclipse begins at 4:51am; the maximum eclipse is at 5:29am and the eclipse is no longer visible after 6:07am, as shown in this location guide:
+As per the ancient Vedic soli-lunar calendar, the umbral eclipse time-period determines the actual impact of a lunar eclipse.
+For example, the umbral eclipse takes effect in Los Angeles, California on Sunday, 20th January from 7:33pm; the total eclipse begins at 8:41pm; the maximum eclipse is at 9:12pm; the total eclipse ends at 9:43pm; and the umbral eclipse is over after 10:50pm, as shown in this location guide:

 You may determine the nature, extent, and time duration of the eclipse relevant to your location using the above link.

 In general, eclipses indicate an interruption of the energy of the luminaries and hence are deemed as important events for life on Earth.
 An eclipse affects all plants and trees especially those on land receiving the sunlight and moonlight directly.
 Other living creatures such as birds, mammals, reptiles, amphibians and even insects have been seen harnessing the power of these transitional events.